• Skip to primary navigation

 Roasted red bell pepper pesto in a green Staub cocotte, for crostini, steak, pasta, and more.

 We love to make a batch of this red pesto at the beginning of the week then use it for a bunch of different dishes.
-Our favorite ways to use it are with pasta, as a spread for roasted chicken focaccia sandwiches, or drizzled over Broiled Garlic Flank Steak; but there are a ton of other ways to use it as well.
+Our favorite ways to use it are with pasta, as a spread for roasted chicken focaccia sandwiches, or drizzled over Broiled Flank Steak; but there are a ton of other ways to use it as well.
 Make a big batch for a quick meal then freeze some for later!

 This pesto is inspired by pesto alla Calabrese (Calabrian pesto) and can be easily made spicy with the addition of red pepper flakes.
 It's gluten-free, vegetarian, and goes with so many dishes.
 Just blend the ingredients and enjoy!